codedor/filament-seo/docs/index.md

     ->middleware(\Codedor\Seo\Http\Middleware\SeoMiddleware::class);
 ```

-Then run the `php artisan seo:routes` command to add the routes to the database.
+Then run the `php artisan seo:import` command to add the routes to the database.
 We recommend to run this command in your deployment script.

 ### Front-end